pkivolowitz/asm_book/section_1/funcs/README2.md

 sp + 16   9
 sp + 24   garbage
-sp + 32   return address for main sp + 40   zero
+sp + 32   return address for main sp + 40   former contents of frame pointer
 ```

-This means that `Line 8` fetches `p9` from memory and puts its value
+This means that `Line 18` fetches `p9` from memory and puts its value
 into x2 (where it becomes the third argument to `printf()`).

 ## A bit of history

 The early Unix kernels would abuse the calling convention to
 miraculously pass return values back to calling functions.
-Early
-versions of C made extensive use of a now obsolete keyword `register`.
-It was an instruction to the compiler to store a certain variable in
-a register and not in memory in the code the compiler produced.

 Particularly abusive functions would call other functions without
 passing any actual variables but the parameters would indeed be passed!

 The coders assumed the compiler would store specific variables in
 specific registers, avoiding the overhead of using the actual calling
 convention they themselves defined.
 Code that did this had to be
 rewritten once Unix began to be ported to machines beyond the original
-DEC hardware.
+DEC* hardware.

 This had the author scratching his head until he figured it out, way
 way back in the day.

+(Early versions of C made extensive use of a now obsolete keyword
+`register`.
+It was an instruction to the compiler to store a certain
+variable in a register and not in memory in the code the compiler
+produced.)

+*Trivia: DEC shouldn't be used in place of Digital Equipment Corporation
+after the Dairy Equipment Company asserted its right to "DEC".

 Those were the days when the entire Unix kernel would be printed out to
 form a stack of paper less than an inch high.
 The author knows this